 - Nava Health & Vitality Center.
 Nava Centers are currently open in Columbia and Chevy Chase, Maryland and are opening soon in Rockville and downtown DC.
 Their approach combines the best of Eastern and Western medicine to help patients heal and optimize their health.
 Their leadership team and practitioners understand that the body is an interconnected system and take into account the WHOLE person, not just their overt symptoms.
 I’ve also been a guest blogger for them since last summer.

 There you have it!
 Those are the ways I’ve naturally healed my body and the additional resources I’d recommend you check out if you are tired of feeling frustrated about your health and about seemingly “normal” yet bothersome symptoms like reflux and want to start feeling better.
+Ultimately, having an excellent health insurance policy is a necessity as you never know when your health might take a bad turn.
+For this reason if you’re looking to compare insurance rates, it pays to shop around – visit Insurdinary.ca for details.

 Disclaimer: I am not a medical doctor, and this information is not intended to diagnose, treat or cure any health condition.
 Rather it’s a reflection of what I have learned on my journey to heal my body.
 Never stop taking medication without consulting your doctor, as there can be negative side effects to doing so.
 If you have concerns about a particular health concern, including gastroesophageal reflux disease (GERD), I highly recommend seeing a health care provider who understands that there are and is open to trying alternative approaches to treating (and even reversing) reflux.